phbillet/EzStacking/README.md

 # EZStacking
-EZStacking is Jupyter notebook generator for machine learning.
+EZStacking is Jupyter notebook generator for machine learning (classification or regression problems).

 A notebook generated with EZStacking contains:
 * an exploratory data analysis EDA: